 Analytics Maturity.
 A common buzzword (or shall I say, buzz phrase) I am certain most individuals in the technology world have heard at one point or another.
 As in many phrases, acronyms, or buzzwords, we often wonder, what does this actually mean?
+What is the Analytics Maturity Model?
 The term “Analytics Maturity” is one of the buzzwords that actually provides a great deal of value because it’s meaning can translate to every single organization.

 Analytics Maturity is a model for assessing an organizations ability to effectively practice data exploration and decision-making using levels or stages.
 The Analytics Maturity model can be easily broken down into 5 simple segments by using this common graph chart, or “Analytics Maturity Curve”.

 Descriptive – What Happened?

 The beginning.
 Congratulations on starting your journey!
 The Descriptive Analytics phase asks the question “What Happened”, by performing operational reporting (which is often done manually and heavily Excel driven), data exploration, and benchmarking.
 Most organizations are at this stage of development, or reactive within the analytics maturity model.
 It is largely centered around reporting to lay the groundwork and develop a single source of truth.

 Very similar to the Descriptive Analytics but adding in a desire to answer the questions, “why did it happen, why is it happening”.
 It is taking data exploration a step further to analyze historical and past data to produce insights about the present.
 For example, some of the insights that organizations rely on are market segmentation, using social media to understand customer satisfaction issues, IT backlogs, etc.

 Predictive Analytics answers the question of, “What will happen?” by utilizing statistical analysis, predictive models, forecasting and scenario planning.
 These analytics tools provide a better understanding of future scenarios and the implications to your business.